liferay/clay/clayui.com/content/docs/css/utilities/c-spacing.md

 -   `lg` - started from lg - _started from 992px_
 -   `xl` - started from xl - _started from 1200px_

-`3` is the value of the spacing you want to assign, by default the spacing are:
+`3` is the value of the spacing you want to assign in the example.
+By default the spaces are:

 -   `0` - **0rem** - _0px_
 -   `1` - **0.25rem** - _4px_